Authorizing Avaza APIs in Astera Centerprise¶

 2. To import Avaza API in your Centerprise client, click on the following icon.

-3. An Import API window will open where you need to select your relevant import source.
+3. An Import API window will open.
+Here you will need to select your relevant import source.
 In this case, we will import using the Json/Yml Url source.

 Base URL: https://api.avaza.com/swagger/docs/v1